Global Health Program - International Patient Services

 The Neurological Institute’s all-inclusive program for disorders and conditions of the brain focuses on getting children the right treatment in the right timeframe—because when it comes to a child’s neurological development, time is of the essence.
 Our physicians listen and work closely with families to determine the proper diagnosis and most effective treatment for their child.
 The Institute has received the highest accreditation possible—Level IV—for its Comprehensive Epilepsy Center, which features a state-of-the-art Epilepsy Monitoring Unit and the New-Onset Seizure Clinic.
 The neurosurgery team performs 100 epilepsy-related procedures per year with success rates among the highest in the United States: 89 percent of surgery patients become seizure-free.
 We are also the only hospital in the world using a novel, highly-customized approach to treating children with dystonia using deep brain stimulation.

-The Children’s Center for Cancer and Blood Diseases is the largest and top-ranked pediatric hematology-oncology program in the western United States.
+The Cancer and Blood Disease Institute is the largest and top-ranked pediatric hematology-oncology program in the western United States.
 We have been continuously ranked No. 1 in California and in the top 10 in the nation by U.S. News & World Report since the ratings were launched in 2008.
 With one of the largest clinical trials programs for children with cancer and blood disorders in the U.S., we provide patients with access to the most current and promising therapies.
 As a founding member of CureWorks, an international collaboration designed to accelerate the development of immunotherapy treatments for childhood cancer, we are pioneering the use of immunotherapies for children with cancer who have exhausted other curative options.
 Our goal is to give the patients at CHLA, as well as children with cancer and blood disorders throughout the world, the highest chance for a cure and the best possible quality of life during and after treatment.

 A clinical trial is a research study where human volunteers receive a new medical intervention—a drug, device or procedure—to test if the new intervention is safe and effective.
 Patients who volunteer to participate in investigational studies and clinical trials are critical to our research efforts.
 Thousands of children and families are involved in our patient-centered studies every year.
 Many of the treatments used today are based on the results of past research studies and clinical trials conducted with our patients.
 Our scientific and clinical experts take the best ideas from the laboratory to the bedsides of patients in the form of promising new treatments.